-RINDERPEST FREE COUNTRY
+CBPP FREE COUNTRY

-Report of a Member which applies for recognition of status, under Chapter 8.12. of the Terrestrial Code, as a rinderpest free country
+Report of a Member Country which applies for recognition of status, under Chapter 11.8. of the Terrestrial Code, as a CBPP infection free country

 Please address concisely the following topics.
 National regulations and laws and Veterinary Administration directives may be referred to and annexed as appropriate in one of the OIE official languages.